RobertAhlin/react-quiz/README.md

 # Components

-1. QuestionComponent.jsx:
+1. **ErrorComponent**:
-This component renders a single question along with its answers.
-It allows users to select an answer from multiple choices.
+   - Renders an error message when an error occurs during the quiz.

-2. NextButtonComponent.jsx:
+2. **LoadingComponent**:
+   - Renders a loading spinner while fetching quiz questions or performing other asynchronous tasks.

+3. **NextButtonComponent**:
-This component renders a button that allows users to move to the next question in the quiz.
+   - Renders a button to move to the next question in the quiz.

-3. QuizResultComponent.jsx:
+4. **ProgressBarComponent**:
+   - Renders a progress bar to visualize the progress of the quiz.

+5. **QuestionComponent**:
+   - Renders a single question along with its options (answers) for the user to select.

+6. **QuizComponent**:
+   - Manages the state of the quiz, including fetching questions, handling user answers, and determining the quiz's completion.

+7. **QuizResultComponent**:
-This component displays the result of the quiz, including the total number of correct answers and a breakdown of each question with the user's selected answer and the correct answer.
+   - Renders the result of the quiz, including the total number of correct answers and the user's selected answers compared to the correct ones.

-4. ErrorComponent.jsx:
-This component is responsible for rendering an error message in case there is an error fetching quiz questions or any other error that occurs during the quiz.

-5. RestartButtonComponent.jsx:
+8. **RestartButtonComponent**:
-This component renders a button that allows users to restart the quiz from the beginning.
+   - Renders a button to restart the quiz from the beginning.

-6. QuizComponent.jsx:
-This is the main component that orchestrates the entire quiz.
-It manages the state of the quiz, fetches questions, handles user answers, progresses through questions, displays results, and allows the user to restart the quiz.

 ---
 Project Title and Description: Provide a clear and concise title for your project, along with a brief description of what it does.